Blue Archive

-Blue Archive (Note: 블루 아카이브) is a 2021 real-time strategy role-playing game developed by MX Studio, under the management umbrella of Nexon Games (formerly NAT Games) and IO Division.
-The player and protagonist is a Sensei who was summoned from outside the academic city-state of Kivotos by the president of the General Student Council, an extrajudicial committee governing the culturally rich regional school districts.
+Blue Archive is a 2021 real-time strategy role-playing game developed by MX Studio, under the management umbrella of Nexon Games (formerly NAT Games) and IO Division.
+The player and protagonist is a sensei who was summoned from outside the academic city-state of Kivotos by the president of the General Student Council, an extrajudicial committee governing the culturally rich regional school districts.
 Following her sudden disappearance, criminal activity rises around Kivotos and the player is tasked by the remaining members of the council to resolve issues that crop up and help search for the president.

 It was first released in February 2021 for Android and iOS devices in Japan by Yostar and self-published worldwide in November of the same year by Nexon, with a global release on Microsoft Windows in July 2025 via Steam, barring Benelux, Vietnam, and Germany and Yostar-managed regions.
 The game is free-to-play with gacha game mechanics as a means to obtain new characters and improvise strategies via team building.

-Two short-length original net anime productions were released between July and November 2022; a full length anime television series adaptation, announced in 2023 and titled as Blue Archive The Animation was produced by Yostar Pictures and Candy Box, and was broadcast from April to June 2024.
+Two short-length original net anime productions were released between July and November 2022; a full-length anime television series adaptation, announced in 2023, was produced by Yostar Pictures and Candy Box, and was broadcast from April to June 2024.

 Gameplay

-Strategy map (top) and battle (bottom) interfaces of Blue Archive.
-Players are encouraged to move teams strategically in turn-based priority positioning before and after battles, where real-time strategy elements become more prominent.
+Battles in Blue Archive take place in a real-time strategy format, with students attacking enemies independently while players activate their skills using the interface in the bottom right.

 Blue Archive is a tactical role-playing game that allows the player to form and mobilize units of up to six members (two "Specials" and four "Strikers") with which to participate in various military campaigns.

 Students' strengths can be enhanced in various ways, such as by increasing their levels, weapons, armor and skills.
 More students can be recruited through the gacha system using in-game currency, which may be purchased through in-app purchases.

 The units are mobilized on a turn-based hex map and battle initiates when they encounter an enemy or vice versa.
 In combat, Strikers march along a straight path and occasionally do combat with enemy groups.
 They also fire automatic attacks and can hide behind objects to decrease their chances of getting hit.
 Specials do not engage in direct combat but increase the Strikers' stats and support them from the backlines instead.
 The player has no conventional method of control over battles with the exception of using students' skills that cost the team's regenerable synergy bar to use.
 Students and enemies both have rock-paper-scissors-based attacks and defenses, which determine their strengths and weaknesses.
 Students get rescued by a helicopter and cannot participate in later battles if they lose all of their health.